vishpillai123/w266_aes/README.md

 ### Abstract:

-Automated essay scoring has not only been effective in decreasing the time to assess an essay but also to assess essays more fairly in standardized tests.
-This project aims to develop AES by using BERT and LSTM.
-By utilizing the self-attention framework, we observed whether it can improve the two-stage learning framework.
-TSLF-ALL was compared to TSLF-1 BERT and TSLF-2, and we found that TSLF-ALL demonstrated the highest effectiveness and robustness when the sample sizes were small.
+Our project aims to develop AES by using BERT base and BERT-LSTM models in order to assess whether an RNN layer is needed for an effective two-stage learning framework.
+We found that our BERT base model is competitive to the original TSLF-1 (6).
+On another note, our implementation of clique-based coherence based on BERT’s sentence pairing feature was ineffective in capturing coherence of longer passages.
+Overall, we found that TSLF-ALL demonstrated robustness with small sample sizes and adversarial samples.

 **Dataset:** Kaggle ASAP Dataset by The Hewlett Foundation

 ### GitHub Repo Organization:

-Each folder includes a .ipyn notebook that corresponds to the name of the folder.
+Each folder includes a .ipynb notebook that corresponds to the name of the folder.

 ### Folders:
 * EDA